sary357/FastAPIDemo/README.md

 $ python scripts/process_log.py log/user.log /tmp/user_input.log
 Start to generate.
 Output file path: /tmp/user_input.log Generate the output file successfully: /tmp/user_input.log

+# This is the content of the file /tmp/user_input.log
 $ cat /tmp/user_input.log
 {'phone_number': '+886930900222', 'query': 'This is a question', 'response': 'This is a response', 'log_time': '2023-12-04 12:16:04 +0800'}
 {'phone_number': '+886930900000', 'query': 'This is a sample question', 'response': 'This is a sample response', 'log_time': '2023-12-04 12:21:14 +0800'}